 A diatomic element is a molecule of an element consisting of two atoms.
 It is a form of homonuclear diatomic molecule.
-There are only 7 diatomic elements in total and only 5 diatomic elements at standard temperature and pressure (STP).
+There are 7 diatomic elements, but only 5 diatomic elements at standard temperature and pressure (STP).
 The diatomic elements are hydrogen, nitrogen, oxygen, fluorine, chlorine, bromine, and iodine.

 The following 5 element gases are found as diatomic molecules at room temperature and pressure:

 The homonuclear diatomic gases are also known as “molecular gases” or “elemental gases.”

 Bromine and iodine commonly exist in liquid form, but also as diatomic gases at slightly higher temperatures, making a total of 7 diatomic elements.

 All of the diatomic elements are types of nonmetals.
 Fluorine, chlorine, bromine, and iodine are all halogens.
 It’s possible astatine (atomic number 85, element symbol At) and tennessine (atomic number 117, element symbol Ts) may form diatomic molecules, but insufficient quantities have been produced to verify this behavior.
 Some of these elements form other stable molecules.
 For example, oxygen also forms ozone (O3), which is triatomic.